-- 2. A Content Request arrives as normal. - 3.
-A Request Routing Interface request occurs as in the prior example. - 4.
+- A Content Request arrives as normal.
+1. - 2.
+A Request Routing Interface request occurs as in the prior example. - 3.
 On receipt of the CDNI Request Routing Request, Operator B's CDN initiates synchronous acquisition of CDNI Metadata that are needed for routing of the end-user request.
+We assume the URI for the a Metadata server is known ahead of time through some out-of-band means.

-The seeding information provided in Step 1 is used to determine how to obtain the metadata.
-Note that there may exist cases in which this step does not occur (e.g., because the CDNI metadata seeding information indicates CDNI metadata are not needed at that stage). - 5.
-On receipt of a CDNI Metadata MI Request, Operator A's CDN responds, making the corresponding CDNI metadata information available to Operator B's CDN.
-This metadata is considered by operator B's CDN before responding to the Request Routing request.
-(In a simple case, the metadata could simply be an allow or deny response for this particular request.) - 6.
-Response to the RRI request as normal. - Redirection message is sent to the end user.
+- 4. On receipt of a CDNI Metadata Request, Operator A's CDN responds, making the corresponding CDNI metadata information available to Operator B's CDN.
+This metadata is considered by operator B's CDN before responding to the Request Routing (In a simple case, the metadata could simply be an request. allow or deny response for this particular request.) - 5.
+Response to the RI request as normal. - 6.
+Redirection message is sent to the end user. - A delivery node of Operator B receives the end user request.
 7. - 8.
-A delivery node of Operator B receives the end user request. - 9.
 The delivery node triggers dynamic acquisition of additional CDNI metadata that are needed to process the end-user content request.
-Again the seeding information provided in Step 1 is used to determine how to acquire the needed CDNI metadata.
-Note that there may exist cases where this step need not happen, either because the metadata were already acquired previously, or because the seeding information indicates no metadata are required. - 10.
-Operator A's CDN responds to the CDNI Metadata Request and makes the corresponding CDNI metadata available to Operator B. This metadata influence how Operator B's CDN processes the end-user request. - Content is served (possibly preceded by inter-CDN acquisition) 11. as in Section 3.3.

-3.10.
-Content Acquisition with Multiple Upstream CDNs
+Note that there may exist cases where this step need not happen, for example because the metadata were already acquired previously. - 9.
+Operator A's CDN responds to the CDNI Metadata Request and makes the corresponding CDNI metadata available to Operator B. This metadata influence how Operator B's CDN processes the end-user request. - Content is served (possibly preceded by inter-CDN acquisition) 10. as in Section 3.3. - 3.10.
+Content and Metadata Acquisition with Multiple Upstream CDNs